About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Coconino County Sheriff's SAR Celebrates It's New Home with a Grand Opening
+Coconino County SAR Celebrates it's New Home

-On Saturday, December 10th, a gathering of Search and Rescue volunteers, Sheriff's Office personnel, folks from the Department of Public Safety, Guardian Medical Transport, local fire departments, the Park Service and Forest Service, Sheriff's Posse volunteers, members of the County Board of Supervisors, friends and family and members of the public, celebrated the Grand Opening of the new Coconino County Sheriff's Search and Rescue facility, which is located behind the Law Enforcement complex in Flagstaff.
+On Saturday, December 10th, a gathering of search and rescue volunteers, Sheriff's Office personnel, folks from the Department of Public Safety, Guardian Medical Transport, local fire departments, the Park Service and Forest Service, Sheriff's Posse volunteers, members of the County Board of Supervisors, friends and family and members of the public celebrated the Grand Opening of the new Coconino County Sheriff's Search and Rescue facility, which is located behind the law enforcement complex in Flagstaff.

-This new building houses all of our team's Search and Rescue equipment, including our technical rescue gear, snow & ice and medical equipment, a fleet of snowmobiles and ATVs, a snow cat and other Search and Rescue vehicles, communications equipment, water rescue equipment and more.
-The facility now also brings our meetings, trainings and coordination under that same roof.
+The facility now also brings our meetings, trainings, and coordination under that same roof.
 This means more efficiency and even faster response times, since the team will no longer be operating between this new building and the main law enforcement building across the parking lot.

-From that point until just a few days ago, however, we'd been operating out of a shell of a building, with our Coordinator and map-printing capabilities over in the Sheriff's Office, which meant that preparing to deploy for a mission was what you might call a fragmented operation.
-Not so any longer, thanks to additional funding of this project by the County Board of Supervisors enabling the completion of the administrative side of the building.
+From that point until just a few days ago, however, we'd been operating out of a shell of a building, with our coordinator and map-printing capabilities over in the Sheriff's Office, which meant that preparing to deploy for a mission was what you might call a fragmented operation.
+Not so any longer, thanks to additional funding of this project by the County Board of Supervisors, enabling the completion of the administrative side of the building.
 There's still work to be done, including the installation of a sixth bay door, a mezzanine, a climbing wall for training, and the paving of the exterior parking area, but that will happen over time.

-Here are some photos from the event....
+Here are some photos from the event...

 The new sign